ADerycke/Better_Plot/README.md

 # How to set-up the layout (color, shape,...) : <a id="part_2"></a>

-All graphs/plots are complete Excel graphs/plots (event more complexe one as stacked or ternary plot), so you can edit/copy/use them like any other Excel graphs/plots.
-Additionnaly to this manual editing, you can modify several parameters for all graphs/plots automatically using the ribbon or the "Layout" sheets.
+All graphs/plots are full Excel graphs/plots (event more complexe one as stacked or ternary plot), so you can edit/copy/use them like any other Excel graphs/plots.

+Additionnally, to this manual editing, you can modify several parameters for all graphs/plots automatically using the ribbon or the "Layout" sheets.

 ## Ribbon options :

 This part of the ribbon allow you to change one serie layout at the same time for all the graphs ("Set series color"), or retriver the layout from one graph ("Get series layout").

 The second one will store the layout on the sheets "Layout" for the next time you gonna generate plot.

 The three next button change to one situation to another (plot point or line, smooth line...).
 "Axes auto" is for anchore the axes at 0.

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/31d3911c-8068-4176-bbef-51996f77ba3a)